 Look For an Internship or Shadow Someone

-if you have decided you want to become a chef or a nurse, find out about getting an internship.
-You won’t be working as a chef but you will see first hand how the day to day operation is handled.
+If you have decided to become a chef or a nurse, find out about getting an internship.
+You won’t be working as a chef, but you will see firsthand how the day-to-day operation is handled.

-If that isn’t an option, ask if you can simply shadow someone, just to get a feel for the place.
+If that isn’t an option, ask if you can shadow someone to get a feel for the place.
 It will likely only be a day or two, which could prove to be plenty of time to make up your mind.

 Set Realistic Expectations